 Text authorities

-Author: J. Peirpont, 1785-1866 Appears in 123 hymnals Lyrics: 1 O Thou, to whom in ancient time The lyre of Hebrew bards was strung, Whom kings adored in song sublime, And prophets praised with glowing tongue; 2 Not now on Zion's height alone The favoured worshipper may dwell, Nor where, at sultry noon, thy Son Sat weary by the patriarch's well.
-3 From every place below the skies, The grateful song, the fervent prayer, The incense of the heart may rise To heaven, and find acceptance there.
-4 O Thou, to whom in ancient time The holy prophet's harp was strung, To Thee at last in every clime, Shall temples rise and praise be sung.
-Topics: The Church and the Kingdom of God The Lord's Day Used With Tune: WAREHAM
+Author: John Pierpoint Meter: 8.8.8.8 Appears in 123 hymnals First Line: O Thou, to whom, in ancient time Lyrics: 1.
+O Thou, to whom, in ancient time, The lyre of Hebrews bards was strung, Whom kings adored in song sublime, And prophets praised with glowing tongue.
+2. Not now in Zion’s height alone The favored worshiper may dwell, Nor where, at sultry noon, Thy Son Sat weary by the patriarch’s well.
+3. From every place below the skies, The grateful song, the fervent prayer, The incense of the heart, may rise To heaven, and find acceptance there.
+4. O Thou to whom, in ancient time, The lyre of prophet bards was strung, To Thee at last in every clime, Shall temples rise and praise be sung.
+Used With Tune: WALTHAM (Calkin)

 Tunes